SATA vs. NVMe, which one is better?

 Why would many users want to clone SATA to NVMe?
 Is NVMe SSD really better than SATA drive?
 Let’s start with an overview of the two.

 SATA (Serial Advanced Technology Attachment) is an interface used to connect solid-state drives (SSDs), hard disk drives (HDDs) and optical drives.
-SATA greatly improves upon its predecessor - PATA, and the read speed can reach up to 600 MB/S under ideal conditions.
+SATA greatly improves upon its predecessor - PATA, and under ideal conditions, the read speed can reach up to 600 MB/S.

 In a nutshell, if you pursue high read & write speed and have enough budget, NVMe SSD is a good choice.
 The problem is, how can you migrate all the data and the operating system from SATA to NVMe?